You may have seen this picture of me and the baby on the Contributors Page of this month’s O, The Oprah Magazine, which is on newsstands now.

 Smiles were once frowned upon.
 Though today’s talk is all about happy marriages, happy moms, and happiness projects, this emphasis on the smiling side of life may very well fall out of vogue.
 In the 18th century melancholy people were thought to be morally superior to people who were always cheerful.
 In the 19th century Americans saved their highest praise for the serious and self-denying.
 Social historians theorize that the smile may fall from its privileged position in the future.
 “There are already signs that people are distrustful of the happy-talk newscasters and politicians who are always smiling,” LaFrance says.
 “Too much of a good thing makes us doubt how genuine it is.”

-I’m not religious but I try to stay off the computer and out of the car on Saturdays.
-The past few weeks I’ve been slipping, surreptitiously answering emails and sneaking in some work at nap time on Saturdays.
+The past few weeks I’ve been slipping, surreptitiously answering emails and sneaking in some work at nap time.

 The nice thing about a goal is when you don’t achieve it you can always try again.